Deluge system: What is a Deluge system?

 The extinguishing effect of water on Hydro-Carbon pool-fires can be greatly increased using various types of foaming agent, such as AFFF or ATC.

-Hazard types where Deluge Systems are used:
+Hazard types where Deluge Systems are used

 • Hydrocarbon fires